 Successful Packing

-Pack your boxes “strategically.”
+- Pack your boxes “strategically.”
 Choose a “packing area” ahead of time and box up a few things each day.
+This will save you lots of time before your move-in day.
 Mark each box with its contents and destination room.
-Make sure all your boxes are packed before you go to rent your truck.
+Make sure all your boxes are packed before you rent your moving truck.

-Load the heaviest items first, in front and on the floor.
-Pack items firmly and closely.
+- When loading the items on the rental truck, load the heaviest and large items first in front and on the floor.
+Make sure to pack the heavy items firmly and closely.

 Kitchen Packing